 Apart from diving and island hopping, Coron town has some things to do; two of our favourites are Maquinit hot springs and Mount Tapyas.
 Maquinit hot springs are one of the very few saltwater hot springs in the world, located 30 minutes ride from town it’s a bumpy and curvy ride.
-We are not going to lie, it wasn’t easy to get, the road is…well not very good, big holes, but, if you drive with carefull you will get there.
+We are not going to lie, it wasn’t easy to get, the road is…well not very good, big holes, but, if you drive carefully you will get there.

 Apart from this, it was totally worth the ride.
 The hot springs water gets heated by a volcano.
 There is a two-tiered circular pool, the rough walls are built from stacks of rocks and the floors with peebles giving you a natural feel.
 We actually love the surrounding mangrove, and there is a viewpoint you can just sit back and relax.

-When you enter in the water it takes a little time for your body to adjust to the temperature.
+When you enter the water it takes a little time for your body to adjust to the temperature.
 A few minutes later you will feel much better, just don’t stay too long.
 We try to balance this, leaving for a couple of minutes and getting back again later.
 The hot springs get crowded later in the evening so, choose wisely what time to go.
-We get there by 04:00 pm and there wasn’t many people so, we enjoy it.
+We get there by 04:00 pm and there weren’t many people so, we enjoy it.

-Mount Tapyas offer one of the most spectacular views of Coron town.
-It is the second highest mountain in town.
+Mount Tapyas offers one of the most spectacular views of Coron town.
+It is the second-highest mountain in town.
 With his iconic new cross; the old wooden cross was replaced when typhoon Haiyan destroyed away.
 To get to the top is easy, you just need to go to Malvar street; once there, a sign showing the way.